 The U.S. Liquidity Coverage Ratio: Liquidity Risk Measurement Standards (the LCR Rule), was adopted in 2014 by the FRB, the Office of the Comptroller of the Currency (OCC), and the FDIC.
-In October 2019, the federal banking agencies adopted final rules for liquidity requirements that amend the LCR Rule such that bank holding companies with assets between \$250 billion and \$700 billion, and less than \$75 billion in certain other risk related exposures, (Category III institutions) would be subject to a reduced LCR requirement.
+In October 2019, the federal banking agencies adopted final rules for liquidity requirements that amend the LCR Rule such that bank holding companies with assets between \$250 billion and \$700 billion, and less than \$75 billion in certain other risk-related exposures, (Category III institutions) would be subject to a reduced LCR requirement.
 Truist became a Category III institution effective January 1, 2020 after completing the merger of equals between BB&T and SunTrust on December 6, 2019.

-The LCR Rule requires that institutions maintain an amount of unencumbered high-quality liquid assets (HQLA) that is sufficient to meet their estimated total net cash outflows over a prospective 30 calendar-day period of stress.
-The LCR is required to be a minimum of 100%.
-As a Category III institution, Truist's LCR is subject to a reduced LCR factor of 0.85 of total net cash outflows.
-Truist's public disclosures for the four quarterly periods of 2020 will be based on a simple month-end average.
-Effective January 1, 2021, Truist's disclosures will be based on daily averages.
+The LCR Rule requires that Truist and Truist Bank maintain an amount of eligible High-Quality Liquid Assets (HQLA) that is sufficient to meet their respective estimated total net cash outflows over a prospective 30 calendar-day period of stress.
+The LCR for both Truist and Truist Bank is required to be a minimum of 100%.
+As a Category III institution, Truist's and Truist Bank's LCR is subject to a reduced LCR factor of 0.85 of total net cash outflows.
+Effective January 1, 2021, Truist's disclosures are based on daily averages.

 The LCR Rule identifies HQLA eligibility criteria and limits the inclusion of subsidiary HQLA available in consolidation.
-The amount of HQLA held by Truist Bank that is in excess of its stand-alone 100% minimum LCR requirement, and that is not transferable to non-bank affiliates, must be excluded from Truist's reported HQLA (Excess HQLA).
+The amount of HQLA held by Truist Bank that is in excess of its stand-alone 100% minimum LCR requirement, and that is not transferable to non-bank affiliates, must be excluded from Truist's reported eligible HQLA (Excess eligible HQLA).

-The following table summarizes Truist's average LCR for the three months ending December 31, 2020.
+The following table summarizes Truist's average LCR for the three months ending September 30, 2021.

-Three Months Ended December 31, 2020 (dollars in millions) Average weighted amount (1)
+Three Months Ended September 30, 2021 (dollars in millions) Average weighted amount (1)

-HQLA (2) \$ 81,011
+HQLA (2) \$ 85,833

-Total adjusted net cash outflows 71,379
+Total adjusted net cash outflows 75,414

-LCR 113 %
+LCR 114 %

-Excess HQLA \$ 19,448
+Excess eligible HQLA \$ 42,654

-- (1) Represents the average weighted amount after applying regulatory prescribed (1) HQLA haircuts; and (2) cash outflow and inflow rates adjusted by 85% outflow adjustment, respectively. - (2) Excludes average excess HQLA at Truist Bank that are not transferable to Truist.
+- Represents the average weighted amount after applying regulatory prescribed (1) HQLA haircuts; and (2) cash outflow and inflow rates adjusted by 85 percent outflow adjustment, respectively. - (2) Excludes average excess eligible HQLA at Truist Bank that are not transferable to Truist.

 Truist's average LCR is driven by changes in total HQLA, including the composition of Level 1 and Level 2 assets, as well as changes in net cash outflows.
-For the quarterly period ending December 31, 2020, Truist's average month-end reduced LCR was 113% and in compliance with the regulatory minimum for such entities of 100%.
-Truist's average LCR decreased 4% during the three months ended December 31, 2020, compared with the three-month period ended September 30, 2020 primarily due to a quarterly increase in wholesale funding partially offset by a modest increase in HQLA.
+For the guarterly period ended September 30, 2021, Truist's average reduced LCR was 114% and in compliance with the regulatory minimum for such entities of 100%.
+Truist's average LCR increased 1 percentage point during the three months ended September 30, 2021, compared with the three-month period ended June 30, 2021 due to a quarterly increase in average weighted HQLA partially offset by net cash outflow attributed to deposit growth driven by ongoing government stimulus.